Back to homepage

 OFFDIGITAL Responsibilities

-• Providing logistical and substantive support for participants during training.
+• Providing administrative and substantive support for users.

 • Preparing aggregate reports and providing data through a dedicated portal.